JonasLoos/trainplot/README.md

 ---

-It also works with `tqdm` and printing:
+It also works with e.g. `tqdm` and printing:

 ```python
 trainplot = TrainPlot()